Rekhta (website): Rekhta Live

 Following the COVID-19 pandemic lockdowns, it launched an "online mehfil" (live seasons) of literature, music and poetry across its social channels via third-party software component.
 It was attended by the people across the five continents, leading the website to receive over two million views.

 Festivals

 The Foundation celebrates various literary festivals, including Jashn-e-Rekhta, in which people from different walks are invited to participate in literary works such as Urdu poetry, music, short stories.
 It also engage the literary figures in direct conversations to promote Hindustani language along with the Urdu literature.
 The two day event is organized every year at Delhi.

 Shaam-e-Sher

-The Foundation has also begun organising mushairas, a literary event called Shaam-e-Sher (poetry in the evening).
-It is generally attended by the young adult poets aged between eighteen to thirty.
+The Foundation has also begun organising mushairas, a literary event called Shaam-e-Sher (evening of poetry).
+It is generally attended by the young adult poets aged between eighteen and thirty.
 It was primarily adopted to promote Urdu literature where ghazals and nazms are recited by the event attendees.